Categories |

 The Synaptic Pruning Process

-After birth, the brain blossoms with new synapses until a peak is it around 2 to 3 years of age.
+After birth, the brain blossoms with new synapses until a peak is reached around 2 to 3 years of age.
 Shortly after this period of synaptogenesis, the pruning of synapses that are no longer needed begins.

 Once a synapse is formed between two neurons, it can strengthen or weaken, according to how often it’s used.
 It’s the rule of “use it or lose it” that we so often encounter in the human body.
-The brain tries to reorganize itself in a sort of efficient way and it empirically eliminates the connections no longer needed.3
+The brain tries to reorganize itself in a sort of efficient way and it empirically eliminates the connections no longer needed.

 This natural pruning process is a vital part of brain development.
-By snipping away unnecessary connections, brains become efficient at both processing information and using resources.
+By snipping away unnecessary connections, brains become efficient at processing information and using resources.

 synaptic prunung